2023 Most Popular Social Sciences Master's Degree Schools in New Jersey

 Full Social Sciences at Drew University Report

-Monmouth University came in at #8 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in New Jersey ranking.
-Located in the suburb of West Long Branch, Monmouth is a private not-for-profit school with a moderately-sized student population.
+Monmouth University landed the #8 spot in the 2023 rankings for the most popular master’s degree social sciences programs.
+Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit college with a medium-sized student population.

 Women make up 67% of the social sciences majors at the school.

-William Paterson University of New Jersey ranked #9 on this year’s Most Popular Social Sciences Master’s Degree Schools in New Jersey list.
-Located in the large suburb of Wayne, William Paterson University is a public school with a medium-sized student population.
+With a ranking of #9, William Paterson University of New Jersey did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
+Located in the suburb of Wayne, William Paterson University is a public school with a medium-sized student population.

 Of the 4 students majoring in social sciences at William Paterson University, 75% are male and 25% are female.